-Where the planned refurbishment impacts on people's safety and wellbeing you may need to close the service until the refurbishment is complete or alternative arrangements for people's care and support have been made.
+Where the planned refurbishment impacts on children's safety and wellbeing, you may need to close the service until the refurbishment is complete or alternative arrangements for children's care and support have been made.

-Where there are concerns about people's safety a site visit may be necessary.
+Where there are concerns about children's safety, a site visit may be necessary.